Arms Warrior PvP Rotation and Playstyle — Midnight Season 1

 The Arms Warrior has two roles when in an arena: do as much damage as possible and support your team with your broad utility.
 The most important part is to always have uptime on your enemy.
 Should your target get away from you, it is better to hit an enemy closer to you until you can regain uptime on your kill target.

-In general, PvP comes down to good judgment and decision making.
-There are not two matches that are identical, and you will have to use your toolkit differently vs some enemies than the general guideline.
-However, the most important part is to master the fundamentals of playing arms warrior, like dealing damage, before thinking about how to outplay your opponents, and you should therefore focus on the information and rotations listed in this section for starters.
+However, the most important part is to master the fundamentals of playing Arms Warrior, like dealing damage, before thinking about how to outplay your opponents.
+You should therefore focus on the information and rotations listed in this section for starters.

 Before Gates Open

-Coordinate with your team who your kill target is going to be, and any potential swaps you can do.
-As the arms warrior, it is often you who determines who your team is focusing.
+Coordinate with your team who your kill target is going to be and any potential swaps you can do.
+As the Arms Warrior, it is often you who determines who your team is focusing.

-Though you should save your Intimidating Shout and
+Though you should save your

 Storm Bolt for offensive pressure, you should determine and judge for